justinhj/minbpe-cc/README.md

 Parameters

---filename the input file name for training, encoding or decoding --mode train|encode|decode determines the execution mode --encoder basic the kind of encoder, only basic is implemented so far --dictionary-prefix determines the prefix of the output files (defaults to filename) --dictionary-path allows you to specify where to load the dictionary data from if it is not cwd --verbose prints extra information during the processing
+--input The input file name for training, encoding or decoding --train Train the input file and output the model data --encode Encode the input file using provided model data --decode Decode the input file using provided model data --model-path Where save and load the models --model-prefix Optional prefix to distinguish models --verbose Prints extra information during the processing

 Train